-- Create a color-coded floor plan for your removalists.
+- Create a colour-coded floor plan for your removalists.
 This will serve as a guide to help them determine which items go to each room.
-Purchase colored dots for labeling purposes, distribute them later into your moving timeline
+Purchase coloured dots for labelling purposes, and distribute them later into your moving timeline.

 4 Months Before

 - Book your move with a professional removal service.